laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

 # Implementation using Microsoft.Extensions.AI & McpDotNet.Extensions.AI

-We create a simple console application leveraging `Microsoft.Extensions.AI` to interact with an llama3.2 AI model running locally using Ollama.
-Then we extend the capabilities of the chat client using `McpDotNet.Extensions.AI` to provide the tools which are hosted outside of our application by a MCP server.
+Our console application leverages `Microsoft.Extensions.AI` to interact with a Llama 3.2 AI model running locally via Ollama.
+We then enhance the chat client's capabilities using `McpDotNet.Extensions.AI` to incorporate tools hosted outside our application by an MCP server.

-To continue with our previous post examples we will use a **Time MCP Server** which is a simple Docker container.
-The container is started and stopped when we run the application.
+Continuing from our previous examples, we'll use a **Time MCP Server** packaged as a simple Docker container.
+This container automatically starts and stops when our application runs.

 ```csharp
 Console.WriteLine("Hello, Microsoft.Extensions.AI with Ollama & MCP Server !");